 With two degrees in English (BA, Williams College, MA, George Mason University), I favor the Oxford comma, Garner’s Modern American Usage, and National Grammar Day.
 I sometimes put two spaces after the period.

-When I’m not writing, I like to be on my bike, in the pool — and, particularly, out in the wild as a competitive (relatively speaking) open-water swimmer, an obsession born of a story I wrote for the Washington Post.
+When I’m not writing, I like to be in my kitchen baking, out on my bike riding, in the pool swimming — or, particularly, out in the wild as a competitive (relatively speaking) open-water swimmer, an obsession born of a story I wrote for the Washington Post.
 I’ve swum across the Chesapeake Bay and under the George Washington Bridge.
-(The image at left was taken at dawn, facing north towards the bridge, at the W. 79th Street Boat Basin, as we waited the start of the 10K “Little Red Lighthouse Swim.”)
+(The image at left was taken at dawn, facing north towards the bridge, at the W. 79th Street Boat Basin, as we waited the start of the once and no-longer 10K “Little Red Lighthouse Swim.”)